arvidn/libtorrent/docs/manual.rst

 __ http://www.iso.org/iso/en/prods-services/iso3166ma/02iso-3166-code-lists/list-en1.html

-``inet_as_name`` is the name of the AS this peer is located in.
-This might be an empty string if there is no name in the geo ip database.

-``inet_as`` is the AS number the peer is located in.

 ``load_balancing`` is a measurement of the balancing of free download (that we get) and free upload that we give.
 Every peer gets a certain amount of free upload, but this member says how much *extra* free upload this peer has got.
 If it is a negative number it means that this was a peer from which we have got this amount of free download.

-``requests_in_buffer`` is the number of requests messages that are currently in the send buffer waiting to be sent.

 ``download_queue_length`` is the number of piece-requests we have sent to this peer that hasn't been answered with a piece yet.